King John’s Castle

 The castle is open seven days a week year‑round, except for 24‑27 December 2025 and 1 January 2026.

-Admission – Standard adult tickets are €15.00; seniors and students €12.00; children 4‑14 €8.00; children under 3 free.
+Admission – Standard adult tickets €15.00; seniors and students €12.00; children 4‑14 €8.00; children under 3 free.
 Family tickets provide a discount for groups of two adults and multiple children.
-Advance online booking is recommended, especially during peak tourist periods.
+Prices should be confirmed on the official site.

 Getting there – The castle sits on King’s Island in the centre of Limerick.
 It is a five‑minute walk from Limerick Bus Station and a 15‑minute walk from Limerick Colbert railway station.
 By car, the M7 (Dublin) or N20 (Cork) provide easy access; public car parks are available at Arthur’s Quay Shopping Centre and on‑street nearby.
 Coach parking can be arranged in advance.